Decision Establishing Certain Maximum Dishonored Check Fees At Massachusetts State-Chartered Institutions

-The 2010 dishonored check or DRI fee is based upon deposit return item cost data independently obtained from a sample of state-chartered banks and credit unions.
-The Division of Banks (Division) collected these data during the course of its regularly scheduled financial safety and soundness examinations under G. L. c.167, s.2.
+The 2006 dishonored check or DRI fee is based upon deposit return item cost data independently obtained from a sample of state-chartered banks and credit unions.
+The Division collected this data during the course of its regularly scheduled financial safety and soundness examinations under G. L. c.167, s.2.
 The sample of institutions reasonably reflects industry differences in asset size, charter type, geographical location and DRI processing procedures.
 The Division used three years of DRI cost data to determine the maximum allowable fee under Chapter 178 of the Acts of 1997.
 The data collected from the Division's examination sampling process is summarized below.

-A total of 68 institutions were surveyed.
-This sample included 40 banks and 28 credit unions 2.
-The cost of processing deposit returned items ranged from $0.72 to $19.13 per item.
+A total of ninety-eight institutions were surveyed.
+This sample included 60 banks and 38 credit unions.
+(The list of institutions surveyed includes twenty cooperative banks, thirty-three savings banks, seven commercial bank and thirty-eight credit unions.
+Asset sizes of all the institutions surveyed ranged from $2 million to $6 billion.
+The total assets of all the institutions were $41 billion.
+The survey was conducted during regular safety and soundness examinations conducted in 2003, 2004, 2005 and early 2006.
+Institutions selected were done so solely on the basis of examination scheduling.
+As a result, the components of the sample are randomly derived and are not necessarily a representative sample of all institutions.
+The examiners independently collected the information after discussing the particular institution's DRI practices and procedures with affected institution personnel.
+All collected data was reviewed for reasonableness.)
+The cost of processing deposit returned items ranged from $0.89 to $14.51 per item.
 Banks generally had a lower average cost than credit unions.
-The average cost to process a deposit return item was $5.46 for banks and credit unions combined.
-Banks had an average cost of $5.12 and credit unions had an average cost of $7.71.
-The time for processing a DRI ranged from 3 to 31 minutes and the median cost of all institutions was $5.15 per item.
+The average cost to process a deposit return item was $5.61 for banks and credit unions combined.
+Banks had an average cost of $4.44 and credit unions had an average cost of $7.47.
+The time for processing a DRI ranged from one to thirty-one minutes and the median cost of all institutions was $4.77 per item.

-The maximum allowable fee Massachusetts state-chartered banks and credit unions may assess certain consumer deposit accounts for processing dishonored checks or DRI items under Massachusetts General Laws chapter 167D, section 3 and Massachusetts General Laws chapter 171, section 41A, respectively, shall be $5.15.
-The existing fee shall remain in effect until March 31, 2010 or such later time as individual institutions have complied with the increased fee notice provisions required under the State and federal truth in savings laws.
-This fee determination shall be in effect from March 31, 2010 to March 31, 2011 or until such time as the Division issues its 2011 DRI fee decision.
+The maximum allowable fee Massachusetts state-chartered banks and credit unions may assess certain consumer deposit accounts for processing dishonored checks or DRI items under Massachusetts General Laws chapter 167D, section 3 and Massachusetts General Laws chapter 171, section 41A, respectively, shall be $4.77.
+The existing fee shall remain in effect until August 31, 2006 or such later time as individual institutions have complied with the increased fee notice provisions required under the state and federal truth in savings laws.
+This fee determination shall be in effect from August 31, 2006, until August 31, 2007 or until such time as the Division issues its 2007 DRI fee decision.